Artistic influences & Background

 Alan Pierce utilizes a sculptural style and a palette knife to build up his paint layer by layer, complimented with the use of brush and rag.
 Designing and creating harmonious blending between two dimensional paintings techniques and textural three dimensional elements is a core element of all his oil works.
 His style, called Shape Construction is built around a constant probing and searching for natural rhythms and interlocking patterns that build subconscious unity within his works.

 Alan renders form in terms of rich, plump, thick, ample, flesh-like clusters mainly in oil paint on canvas.
 The lives of these objects; often people (or souls) start on Alan’s palate knife, then slide off into near theatrical settings and situations onto canvases permeated by colored light, such as rich shades of gold, earthy browns and oranges, fresh greens and beiges, or pale grays and profoundly vulnerable flesh tones.
 Here they inwardly palpitate, live, breathe and seem about to morph into altered states and conditions.

-His current project over the upcoming years is a large scale undertaking, highlighting unity through diversity (more details coming soon).
-For a number of years, Alan stepped away from full time art creation and shifted his lifelong focus from anatomy and landscape study to developing his understanding of structural engineering design and building layout composition; Now back producing art, he translates that understanding into his own style, Shape Construction.
+His current project over the upcoming years is a large scale undertaking, highlighting unity through diversity.
+For a number of years, Alan shifted his lifelong focus from anatomy and landscape study to developing his understanding of structural engineering design and building layout composition; now he strives to translate that conceptual understanding into his own style, Shape Construction.

 Experience & Education